Legaeldan/milestone-1/README.md

 The project is essential one large branch, but has been split to allow back tracking should parallax not work out, and I'd need to revert back to the multi page layout.

-All code is tested locally on Chrome and IE11 before committing to GitHub pages.
-But as I've discovered, GH Pages interprets the site differently, and required tweaking via developer tools, and applying those changes back to the local copy, and resubmitting to GitHub.

 <h2>Credits</h2>